slaskhas/esp32-aws-iot/README.md

 * add AWS thing certificate
 * add AWS MQTT endpoint address

+## BasicShadow Example

+Under [examples/BasicShadow](examples/BasicShadow) an example of basic shadow support is included with one downstream signal ( a LED ) and one upstream (a button/switch ).
+Additional accentuators can be added by adding a jsonStruct_t for each one, optional callback function for each one, and add them to the `aws_iot_shadow_add_reported` call with the right parameter count to match the list.

+To build the example, besides the parameters mentioned for pubSubTest edit the `config.h` to fit your configuration:

+* add DEVICE_ID

 ### Build

-Click `Clone or download` -> Download ZIP and save the library.
-In the Arduino environemnt choose Sketch -> Include Library -> Add .ZIP Library and select the downloaded file.
+In Github click `Clone or download -> Download ZIP` and save the library.
+In the Arduino environemnt choose `Sketch -> Include Library -> Add .ZIP Library` and select the downloaded file.

-Also a plattformio [project](platformio.ini) and [Makefile](Makefile) is provided.
+A plattformio [project](platformio.ini) and [Makefile](Makefile) is provided.

 * run `make upload monitor` to build and upload the example to the ESP32 and start the serial monitor afterwards to see what is going on.